flpbaer/youtube-downloader/README.md

 ```

 2. Paste the YouTube video URL when prompted
+3. Choose download type (video/audio) - **automatic for YouTube Music links!**
-3. Choose the video quality (highest/lowest/medium)
+4. Choose the quality (highest/lowest/medium)
-4. Wait for the download to complete
+5. Wait for the download to complete

-Videos will be saved in the `downloads/` folder.
+Files will be saved in the `downloads/` folder.

+### 🎵 YouTube Music Support

+When you paste a YouTube Music URL (contains `music.youtube.com`), the application automatically:

+- Detects it's a music link
+- Downloads only the audio
+- Saves as MP3 format

+For regular YouTube videos, you can choose:

+- **video**: Downloads video+audio as MP4
+- **audio**: Downloads only audio as MP3

 ## 🏗️ Project Structure